Laws That Protect Workers

 Who Does It Protect?

-Any employee or job applicant with a physical or mental impairment that substantially limits one or more major life activities.
+The ADA protects any employee or job applicant with a physical or mental impairment that substantially limits one or more major life activities.

 What Types of Employers Are Subject to This Law?

-Private businesses, educational institutions, state and local governments, employment agencies and labor organizations must follow the provisions of this law if they employ at least 15 workers.
+Private businesses, educational institutions, state and local governments, employment agencies, and labor organizations must follow the provisions of this law if they employ at least 15 workers.

 How Are Workers and Job Applicants Protected?